 Biomechanical analyses have often been used in support of civil litigation.
 In area of personal injury law, forensic experts are called upon to “opine” on the causes of injuries as well as whether some accepted design standard was or was not met by the defendant.
 The standard of proof used in civil litigation is “more probable than not.”
 However, most biomechanical models are deterministic while this standard is stochastic.
 Thus, there is a gap between what the research literature has generally produced and what experts need.
 LOCOS is working to bridge this gap using hybrid Bayesian network modeling tools.
-I have developed a method for creating hybrid Bayesian network models for this purpose (manuscript submitted to Applied Sciences, A method for creating hybrid Bayesian network models in occupational biomechanics for use in civil litigation).
+I have developed a method for creating hybrid Bayesian network models for this purpose (Hybrid Bayesian Network models of spinal injury and slip/fall events).
 This manuscript is based on the paper by Hughes (2017) that proposes a hybrid Bayesian network for the analysis of spinal loading during lifting.

 Opportunities for students

 Students are an integral part of LOCOS, and they participate through directed research (490 and 590 courses in both the IOE and BME departments), volunteering, and employment.
 Medical students and residents also participate.
 There are two major areas for students:

 - Causal inference.
 We use directed acyclic graphs (DAGs) to model causal relationships in between variables in MARCQI data so we can drive quality improvement.

 - Human factors.
 Translating arthroplasty data into practice is fundamentally a human factors challenge.
 The questions involve how to best present data to a clinical population.
 The tools to be used here are mostly data visualization.

 If you are interested in joining LOCOS as a student, please complete the new_student_questionnaire and return to Dr. Hughes at firstname.lastname@example.org.